Mightyfrong/gallifreyan-translation-helper/README.md

 ## DotScript

-This writing system may be not widely used but is quite easy and was quick and fun to program.
+This writing system may not be widely used but is quite easy and was quick and fun to program.
 Each character is assigned one of five geometric shapes that have a special placement regarding the base line for consonants and a smaller representation for vowels.
-The character `z` has it's own form.
-This system of a distinct glyph for every character makes DotScript more of a font than a writing system.
+The character `z` has it's own shape.
+This system of one distinct glyph for every character makes DotScript more of a font than a writing system.
 But implementing it was a useful experience.

 Supported characters are `[a-z]`, uppercase will be converted.